Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-Another (probably more intuitive) way to derive the magic angle is to require the vanishing of inverse effective mass of the fermions at the QBTP $\mathbf{M}$.
-Note that the Fermi velocity is always zero for the quadratic fermions even without twisting, which is qualitatively different from the TBG physics where the Fermi velocity is tuned to zero only at magic angles.
-Requiring the vanishing of inverse effective mass of the fermions at QBTP $\mathbf{M}$, we obtain the first magic angle parameter $\alpha=\frac{1}{\sqrt{12}}\approx0.289$, which is also quite close with the value obtained numerically in Fig.~\ref{fig:ckflatbands}(a).
-Details of computing the inverse effective mass are shown in the Supplemental Materials.
+Another (probably more intuitive) way to derive the magic angle is to require the vanishing of the inverse effective mass of the fermions at the QBTP $\mathbf{M}$ which is qualitatively different from the TBG system, which only requires the vanishing of the Fermi velocity at magic angles.
+Requiring the vanishing of the inverse effective mass of the fermions at the QBTP $\mathbf{M}$, we obtain the first magic-angle parameter $\alpha=\frac{1}{\sqrt{12}}\approx0.289$, which is also quite close to the value obtained numerically in Fig.~\ref{fig:ckflatbands}(a).
+Details of computing the inverse effective mass are shown in Appendix B.